Faker (band)

 Faker are an Australian alternative rock band, formed in 1996 by mainstay Nathan Hudson on lead vocals, piano and guitar.
-They have released three studio albums, Addicted Romantic (June 2005), Be the Twilight (November 2007) and Get Loved (December 2011).
+They have released four studio albums, Addicted Romantic (June 2005), Be the Twilight (November 2007), Get Loved (December 2011) and Enjoy Your Problems (September 2026).
 Their highest charting single, "This Heart Attack" (2007), peaked at No. 9 on the ARIA Singles Chart.
 The group disbanded in December 2013, but they announced their reformation in October 2020.

 History

 1996–2004: Formation and early releases

 Faker were formed in Sydney in 1996 by Andrew Day on drums, Chris Deal on guitar, Nathan Hudson on lead vocals, guitar and piano, and Paul Youdell on bass guitar.
 They were joined by Marco Fraietta (p.k.a.
 Marco2000) on keyboards.
 The band spent five years performing gigs around Sydney.
 Their four-track debut extended play, Sound Out Loud, was released on 5 March 2001 via Wash Records/MGM Distribution with Greg Wales producing.
 Wash Records had been established by Hudson and the group's talent manager, Helen Chilman.

 Marco2000 left Faker in 2000 after recording the EP, to relocate to France, while the band continued without a keyboardist.
 A single from the EP, "Teenage Werewolf", was placed on heavy rotation by Triple J and became a fan favourite.
 Another single, "Kids on Overload", followed in October 2001, which had Lindsay Stevenson on guitar.
 AllMusic's Chris True noted that "both [tracks] gained a fair amount of airplay on the radio network Triple J." Paul Berryman (ex-The Superjesus) replaced Day on drums late in 2003; Hudson described this as "the true beginning" for the band.